DercilioFontes/linux/README.md

 - `uniq <filename>`

-- It display a file, skkiping adjacent duplicate lines.
+- It display a file, skipping adjacent duplicate lines.

 - `sort <filename> | uniq` --> Sorted before processed by `uniq`, ensures that no two lines are the same.